 Online support groups

-If you’re a Facebook user, consider liking this diabetes support group that offers helpful tips and a strong community to help you cope.
-Diabetic Connect is also an online resource dedicated to improving your quality of life.
+Online support groups can offer helpful tips and a strong community to help you cope.
+For example, Diabetic Connect is an online resource that seeks to improve your quality of life.
 It provides articles, recipes, and informative videos.

 In-person support groups

-Defeat Diabetes Foundation provides a listing of peer support groups in all 50 states and the District of Columbia.
+Defeat Diabetes Foundation lists peer support groups in all 50 states and the District of Columbia.
 You even search the directory and submit a listing of your own.
 The American Diabetes Association also offers local offices focused on education and community outreach.

 Although diabetes can present a different set of challenges, it’s possible to manage it effectively and lead a happy, healthy lifestyle.
-You can do this by adding short, meditative sessions or small workouts to your daily routine.
+You can add short, meditative sessions or small workouts to your daily routine.
 You can also look into support groups and find one that best suits your personality and lifestyle needs.
 Being proactive can help ease the tension in your life.